inveniosoftware/docs-invenio-ils/docs/customize/develop.md

   2. Running the server without specifying the certificate: `FLASK_ENV=development pipenv run invenio run`

-Start the celery worker.
-In a new terminal, make sure you are in the project folder (`my-site`) then run:
+In a new terminal, start the celery worker.
+Make sure you are in the project folder (`my-site`) then run:

 ```bash
 pipenv run celery -A invenio_app.celery worker -l INFO
 ```

-#### 5. Install UI dependencies
+#### 4. Install UI dependencies
 Open a separate command line and install the JavaScript dependencies:

 ```console